dockpanelsuite/dockpanelsuite_docs/tutorials/customizing-dockcontent.rst

-You can also use the ``OnFormClosing`` method to prevent the user from closing under certain conditions that cannot be determined until runtime (for example, showing a dialog box asking the user if they are really sure they wish to close the tab)
+You can also use the ``OnFormClosing`` method to prevent the user from closing under certain conditions that cannot be determined until runtime (for example, showing a dialog box asking the user if they are really sure they wish to close the tab),

 .. code-block:: csharp